Our wheelchair service user forum is here so we can:

 All of our wheelchair clinics are open for children and adult clients.

 Please be assured that all of our sites are operating in a COVID secure manner and all interactions follow agreed guidelines.

 NRS Healthcare has carried out a full risk assessment of our clinic and office space in line with the relevant government guidelines. (a copy of this can be made available for anyone who wishes to see it).
 Full PPE is readily available (face masks, gloves, aprons and eye protection) and will be worn by staff as appropriate.
-This is particularly the case in clinics and other areas where they may need to getting closer than 2m to service users.
+This is particularly the case in clinics and other areas where they may need to get closer to service users.
 Service Users attending a clinic will be contacted by telephone prior to their appointment to discuss any special requirements they may have and be talked through what to expect when they attend.
-They will be encouraged to ask any questions which may be of concern to them before leaving their homes, perhaps for the first time in a number of months.
+They will be encouraged to ask any questions which may be of concern to them.
 We will also send them a letter outlining in writing what to expect when they attend.

-Due to social distancing requirements the service will keep the number of people within the building to a minimum, so until restrictions are further eased there will be less people seen each day face to face.
+The service will keep the number of people within the building to a minimum, so there will be less people seen each day face to face.
 To support this, the team will continue with home visits and virtual clinic assessments where and when appropriate.
-Referrals for non- urgent and urgent assessment and provision of wheelchairs will be accepted through the usual channels from prescribers and community referrers and a full delivery, repair and maintenance service will continue
+Referrals for non- urgent and urgent assessment and provision of wheelchairs will be accepted through the usual channels from prescribers and community referrers and a full delivery, repair and maintenance service continues to operate.

 Our virtual assessments/clinics are carried out through a programme called Attend Anywhere.
 This is a secure video-calling platform and is approved and widely-used by the NHS and other organisations.